springalskey/ckeditor-plugin-paste-upload-image/README.md

    // optional
    3) config.pasteUploadImageUrlApi = 'your api';

-   If you not config 3), will use 1) to instead it 翻译
+   If you not config 3), will use 1) to instead it
 ```